battermann/sbt-json/README.md

 The plugin makes it possible to access JSON documents in a statically typed way including auto-completion.
 It takes a sample JSON document as input (either from a file or a URL) and generates Scala types that can be used to read data with the same structure.

-sbt-json integrates very well with the [play-json library](https://github.com/playframework/play-json) as it can also generate play-json formats for implicit conversion of a `JsValue` to its Scala representation.
+sbt-json integrates very well with the [play-json library](https://github.com/playframework/play-json) as it can also generate play-json formats for implicit conversion of a `JsValue` to its Scala representation. (see [example](https://github.com/battermann/sbt-json#play-json))

+sbt-json also works with [circe](https://circe.github.io/circe/) for many JSON schemas as circe automatically derives the necessary type classes for the generated types. (see [example](https://github.com/battermann/sbt-json#circe))

 ## Prerequisites